Which of the following is not a functional group commonly found i... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Methyl group, Hydroxyl group, Carboxyl group, and Helium atom.
+Identify the functional groups listed in the problem: Ethylene group, Hydroxyl group, Carbonyl group, and Amino group.

-Understand what a functional group is: A functional group is a specific group of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.
+Understand the definition of a functional group: A functional group is a specific group of atoms within a molecule that is responsible for a characteristic chemical reaction of that molecule.

-Recognize that Helium is a noble gas element, not a functional group.
-It does not participate in chemical bonding in the same way functional groups do.

-Conclude that Helium atom is not a functional group commonly found in organic molecules, as it does not contribute to the chemical reactivity or structure of organic compounds.
+Conclude that the ethylene group is not a functional group commonly found in organic molecules, unlike the hydroxyl, carbonyl, and amino groups.

 Watch next